 Head lice are tiny insects that feed on blood from the human scalp.
-An infestation of head lice, called pediculosis capitis, most often affects children and usually results from the direct transfer of lice from the hair of one person to the hair of another.
+Head lice most often affect children.
+The insects usually spread through direct transfer from the hair of one person to the hair of another.

-A head lice infestation isn't a sign of poor personal hygiene or an unclean living environment.
-Head lice don't carry bacterial or viral infectious diseases.
+Having head lice isn't a sign of poor personal hygiene or an unclean living environment.
+Head lice don't carry bacterial or viral diseases.

-Over-the-counter and prescription medications are available to treat head lice.
-Following treatment instructions carefully is important for ridding your scalp and hair of lice and their eggs.
+Nonprescription and prescription medications can help treat head lice.
+Follow treatment instructions carefully to rid the scalp and hair of lice and their eggs.

-A number of home or natural remedies are used to treat head lice infestations, but there is little to no clinical evidence of their effectiveness.
+People also use a number of home or natural remedies to get rid of head lice.
+But there is little to no clinical evidence that they're effective.

 Head lice feed on blood from the scalp.
 The female louse lays eggs (nits) that stick to hair shafts.

-See your doctor before you begin treatment if you suspect that you or your child has a head lice infestation.
-Studies show that many children have been treated for head lice with over-the-counter medications or home remedies when they don't have an active head lice infestation.
+See a health care provider before you begin treatment if you suspect that you or your child has head lice.
+Your or your child's health care provider can confirm that head lice are present.
+Studies show that many children have been treated for head lice with nonprescription medications or home remedies when they didn't have lice.

 Things often mistaken for nits include:

 A head louse is a tan or grayish insect about the size of a strawberry seed.
-It feeds on human blood that it extracts from the scalp.
-The female louse produces a sticky substance that adheres each egg to a hair shaft.
-An egg is attached approximately 3/16 inch (4 millimeters) from the base of the shaft — an environment that provides an ideal temperature for incubating the egg.
+It feeds on human blood from the scalp.
+The female louse produces a sticky substance that firmly attaches each egg to the base of a hair shaft less than 1/4 inch (5 millimeters) from the scalp.

-Indirect transfer could also occur among items of clothing stored together.
-For example, hats or scarves hung on the same hook or stored in the same school locker could serve as vehicles for transmitting lice.
+Head lice may also spread when items of clothing are stored together.
+For example, hats or scarves hung on the same hook or stored in the same school locker could serve as vehicles for spreading lice.